Watch our video where we explain all the new features:

 When is removing conditions disabled?

-You can’t remove the condition when some of your prospects have already met the condition.
+You can’t remove the condition when some of your prospects have already met it and the emails were sent to them.

 By adding a condition you create 2 Paths: Path YES and Path NO.